What is this “Original Music Policy” Thing?

 Ok… So can you clarify what I can or can’t do at AS220 venues?

-We are put at risk if a performer plays a cover of a song or if a DJ clearly spins a complete licensed track.
+We are put at risk if a performer plays a cover of a song or if licensed background music is played within the venues.
 When you fill out a booking request at AS220 you are agreeing not to do either of those things when performing here and that you feel your work is an original expression.
 We like popular music too, hopefully there will be soon be Copyright reform that allows everyone to enjoy copyrighted material while at the same time fairly paying artists and charging venues appropriately.
 Until then, AS220 strives to create an alternative model that stands against the practices of legal intimidation used by the PROs to collect from small businesses.

 Do you belong to the performing rights organizations ASCAP, BMI, or SESAC?